 The common areas are the shared areas of the property.
 The body corporate manages these areas, and the body corporate ensures they are covered by liability insurance.

 b.
 Laundry Areas

 d.
 Open spaces and garden areas.

-Owners need to ensure that all buildings and liability risk are covered, including their dwelling, walls, and shared facilities and services.
-Members of the association/corporate body shouldn’t require a separate building insurance police if the strata insurance covers individual properties.
+Owners need to ensure that all buildings and liability risks are covered, including their dwelling, walls, and shared facilities and services.
+Members of the association/corporate body shouldn’t require a separate building insurance policy if the strata insurance covers individual properties.
 Most corporate bodies arrange the group’s insurance because it is more economical than each member getting individual insurance.